 - Purchase optional add-ons necessary, such as Gas Safety Certificates, EICRs, insurance and EPCs

 Interested?
 You can advertise your property with us today, or scroll down and read why Mashroom is better than OpenRent.

 How does OpenRent work?

 There are two ways to use OpenRent: as a landlord or as a renter.
-The experience differs for each one, with landlords focused on letting their property on OpenRent and renters using the platform to find a new place to call home.
+The experience differs for each one, with landlords focused on letting their property on OpenRent and renters using the platform to find these properties.

 Landlords list their property on OpenRent, who then market it to renters looking for somewhere to live.
 Properties features on OpenRent’s website, as well as property portals like Rightmove and Zoopla (more on that in a bit).
 Landlords will need to sign up for an OpenRent account, which is free to create.

 As the landlord, you have creative freedom over your property listing.
 You can take your own images of the property (though OpenRent does offer professional photography at a cost), enter the property’s details and write a description advertising the property.

 OpenRent will then review everything and make it live after it’s been approved.
 Once the listing is live on OpenRent, landlords can receive enquiries from renters directly and use the OpenRent dashboard to schedule viewings, accept offers and go through the entire renting process.